gvwilson/thirdbit/src/fiction/in-heck/index.md

 "And in danger."

 And with those words,
-Gumption felt a familiar fear squeeze his chest.
+Gumption felt a familiar fear squeeze his chest once again.
-He hadn't ever talked to anyone about it—it wasn't the kind of thing a teenage goat would discuss with his parents, and he *definitely* couldn't talk about it with Maddy—but she was his best friend, and maybe, just maybe, something more.
+He hadn't ever talked to anyone about it: it wasn't the kind of thing a teenage goat would discuss with his parents.
+He *definitely* couldn't talk about it with Maddy, even though she was his best friend, because he hoped that maybe, some day, she would be something more.
 He didn't know what would happen if she found out how much he worried about her.
-He had been hurt in the attack on Rusty Bridge, but she could have *died*, and whenever his thoughts got close to that, his mind seized up like a bicycle chain getting caught in between two gears.
+He had been hurt in the attack on Rusty Bridge, but she could have *died*, and whenever his thoughts got close to that, his mind seized up like a saw blade getting snagged on green wood.

 "So what are we waiting for?"
-he said angrily.
+he demanded angrily.
 "You've got Dockety's eye—let's go help her!"

-Another rustle ran through the circle of bots.
+A rustle ran through the circle of bots.
 "No.
 Retrieval will not be possible without stealth.
-We must prepare you."
+These must prepare you."

-Gumption held his breath for a count of three and then let it out slowly, just as he had seen Special Leaf teach Sindy.
+Gumption held his breath for a count of three and then let it out slowly, just as he had seen Special Leaf teach Sindy to do when a piece of tech misbehaved.
-"Prepare me how?"
+"What does *that* mean?"

 "We will take you to the Tailor.
 It will fit you with armor to hide your heart."